Relationships in Thailand part 10

 Money is often a primary consideration in relationships between western men and Thai women, which is by far the most common combination.
 Even if the woman is not expecting a “wife salary”, her parents will often put considerable pressure on her to extract money from her “farang” partner.
 This can put quite a strain on relationships.

 I have several friends whose relationships suffer from this issue.
 The woman feels compelled to keep sending money to her family.
 If she does not, she will lose face and status in the eyes of her family.
-If her family is really poor, there is a justification for this, but it can also happen that the family abuses this income stream by expecting an easy life through this goldmine.

-There are regional differences in Thailand.
-A high percentage of Thai wives come from Thailand’s northeastern province of Isaan.
 This is one of the poorer regions of the country.
 Family bonds are very strong, and financial support by western men is a highly prized income source.
 The methods for obtaining that range from genuine need to dishonest and manipulative ways.

 Options on how to handle financial pressure from the family